perrin-isir/xpag/README.md

   * `env_info`: a dictionary containing information about the environment:
     * `env_info["env_type"]`: the type of environment; for the moment *xpag* differentiates 3 types of environments: "Brax" environments, "Mujoco" environments, and "Gym" environments.
-This information is used to adapt the way episodes are saved.
+This information is used to adapt the way episodes are saved and replayed.
     * `env_info["name"]`: the name of the environment.
     * `env_info["is_goalenv"]`: whether the environment is a goal-based environment or not.
     * `env_info["num_envs"]`: the number of parallel rollouts in `env`
     * `env_info["max_episode_steps"]`: the maximum number of steps in episodes (*xpag* does not allow potentially infinite episodes).
     * `env_info["action_space"]`: the action space (of type [gym.spaces.Space](https://github.com/openai/gym/blob/master/gym/spaces/space.py)) that takes into account parallel rollouts.
-  This can be useful to sample random actions.
+It can be useful to sample random actions.
     * `env_info["single_action_space"]`: the action space (of type [gym.spaces.Space](https://github.com/openai/gym/blob/master/gym/spaces/space.py)) for single rollouts.

-  `learn()` also takes in input the agent, the buffer and the setter.
-Detailed information about the other arguments of `learn()` can be found in the code documentation (check [xpag/tools/learn.py](https://github.com/perrin-isir/xpag/blob/main/xpag/tools/learn.py)).
+  `learn()` also takes in input the agent, the buffer and the setter and various parameters.
+Detailed information about the arguments of `learn()` can be found in the code documentation (check [xpag/tools/learn.py](https://github.com/perrin-isir/xpag/blob/main/xpag/tools/learn.py)).

-The components that interact during learning:
+The components that interact during learning are:
 <details><summary><B>the environment (env)</B></summary>

 In *xpag*, environments must allow parallel rollouts, and *xpag* keeps the same API even in the case of a single rollout,